Pickerington Public Library unveils Children’s Music Garden - Ohio USA

 Udderly charming library ambassador, Violet the Cow, officially unveiled the brand-new outdoor Children’s Music Garden at a ribbon-cutting ceremony back in November 2019.
 Following a performance by Pickerington High School percussion students, Violet (herself a drummer and moo-sician) along with library officials, proudly declared the Pickerington Library Music Garden open.

-Funded by the Friends of the Pickerington Public Library, the music-garden will allow visitors and patrons of the library to experiment musically in the great outdoors - regardless of their age or ability - and will also provide a year-round venue for outdoor programs.
+Funded by the Friends of the Pickerington Public Library, the music-garden has allowed visitors and patrons of the library to experiment musically in the great outdoors - regardless of their age or ability - while also providing a year-round venue for outdoor programs.

 “We’re charged with inspiring knowledge and connecting the community,” library director Tony Howard said.
-“I think these fit both because music really ties into education, it ties into enjoyment.”
+“I think the music gardens fit both because music really ties into education, while also providing an opportunity for pure enjoyment.”

-Violet – named after the library's first name, the Violet Township Library – and numerous small children were invited to be on hand to test the instruments following the ceremony.
-Among them were 3-year-old Gigi Carpenter and sister, Lucy.
-As the girls were playing on the instruments, their mother, Anna, said she thinks the music garden is an enhancement to a library that already offers collections and programs that bring her to Pickerington from her home out of town.
+The effects were immediate, Violet – named after the library's first name, the Violet Township Library – and numerous small children were invited to be on hand to test the instruments following the ceremony.
+Among them were 3-year-old Gigi Carpenter and her sister, Lucy.
+As the girls were playing on the instruments, their mother, Anna, said she thought the music garden is an enhancement to a library that already offers collections and programs that bring her to Pickerington from her home out of town.

 “I think it’s great,” Anna Carpenter said.
 “We come to Story Time, once a week which they love.
 Pickerington has the best library, the best Kids Section, the best Story Section.
 So, the fact they brought this music into the garden - it's excellent.

 "Any way to burn up their energy is always great and this is music and dancing,” Carpenter added.
-“My girls love dancing to music and if they can play around outdoors and it’s bright and colourful, it’s even better.”
+“My girls love dancing to music and if they can play around outdoors in the fresh air, it’s even better.”

 Lisa Drerup also was on hand with her 5-year-old son, Caleb, and said the music garden is a “great addition to the library.
 It will introduce instruments and music to kids at a young age.
 It’s another reason to come to visit the library.”